 I am trying to organize my papers by subject, so that I can have a clear view of stuff I still want to do.
 I got hold of all Google Scholar knows about my publications and made it into a bib file and was pleasantly surprised to find 126 "things".
 I could be much worse, I say.

 For work in constructive modal logic, it all started when Gavin and I had a paper that he presented in Amsterdam, in a conference called "Logic at Work", I think.
 I believe this was in 1992.
-Because publications sometimes get completely out of whack, this only appeared in a journal in Studia Logica in 2000.
+Because publications sometimes get completely out of whack, this only appeared in Studia Logica in 2000.
 For the time being, I simply grab the list from Scholar, to mull it over.

 1. Gavin M Bierman and V C V De Paiva.
 Intuitionistic necessity revisited.
 School of Computer Science Research Reports, University of Birmingham CSR, 1996.

 2. Neil Ghani, Valeria de Paiva, and Eike Ritter.
 Explicit substitutions for constructive necessity.
 In ICALP International Conference on Automata, Languages and Programming, 1998.

 3. P Nick Benton, Gavin M. Bierman, and Valeria CV de Paiva.
 Computational types from a logical perspective.
 Journal of Functional Programming, 8(02):177–193, 1998.